SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/stages/publish.md

 - [abapAddonAssemblyKitPublishTargetVector](../../../steps/abapAddonAssemblyKitPublishTargetVector.md)

-If the pipeline stauts is not "SUCCESS", the step execution is skipped.
+If the pipeline status is not "SUCCESS", the step execution is skipped.

 ## Stage Parameters